I don't really know why I'm doing this.

 Like I said, I'm going to write whatever I feel like writing here, because writing is something I do anyway, impulsively, constantly.
 I rarely share it with anyone, and people tell me I "should."
 I've got a couple thousand pages of book-length things lying around in various hard drives and notebooks and old laptops and I honestly have no idea what I'm going to do with them.
 This is what a bachelor's in English and World Lit gets you, kids: vague memories of how grammar works and a very expensive lesson in how to make a negligible amount of money being introspective and exhausting.
 But like the dirty old man said, "if it doesn't come bursting out of you / in spite of everything, / don't do it," so I guess I have to do it.
 I don't think Bukowski was imagining self-involved/self-conscious blogs in that poem, but it's good advice anyway.
 And you know us millennials, we cannot help but share.
 Pretty sure I still count as one.
 We are each of us an unholy chimera of audience and performer and venue stitched together into one self-digesting theatre, eating and regurgitating ourselves and each other endlessly, never feeling quite full.
 I'm hoping this stream of consciousness-diary-rant type thing will help channel that impulse into something productive, instead of something vain (in more than one sense of the word).
 Fuck, aren't we all just a little tired of analyzing, and being analyzed?
 I think we're good on the think-pieces, I think the articles about millennials might outnumber actual millennials by this point.
 Do they do anything or are they just agreement/disagreement porn?
 Guess I kind of just added to that a little.
 Oh well.

 It's pretty weird that you can tell almost anyone in the world that you hate them or love them or want them to die or want to fuck them, and they will probably see it.
-Imagine the effort it would have taken a few decades ago, to tell these things to someone you don't know.
+Imagine the effort and stationary and stamps it would have taken a few decades ago to tell these things to someone you don't know.
 I know I'm not the first person to notice that.

 I imagine not many people will see this.
 But If you want to review or critisize this weird little non-blog on your own site, go ahead.
 Tweet about the blog, meta-blog about the blog, and trust that I probably won't see yours either.
 This isn't a side business where feedback is important, and I'm not doing this for any reason other than an impulse somewhere akin to throwing stones into a lake.
 So criticize, ignore, blog, meta-blog, whatever.
 And then someone can meta-meta-blog about your meta-blog, and then we can all fall together, brothers and sisters, down the infinite spiral staircase of critique and counter-critique, into a post-literary purgatory so deep that no light, truth, beacon or firmament can exist from which we can extrapolate true north and south.
 Sounds fun.
 As for me, I think the world has a more than sufficient helping of comments, reviews, surveys, reactions, ratings and critiques for multiple lifetimes.
 I'm just going to write about what I feel like writing about, and that will be that.
 That's what the internet is for, after all, isn't it?
 And if someone sees it, or no one sees it, that's all well and fine.